qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

    "|actionRun|", "Actions", "Lists the actions related to the layer"

-.. note:: Depending on the format of the data and the OGR library built with your QGIS version, some tools may not be available.
+.. note:: Depending on the format of the data and the GDAL library built with your QGIS version, some tools may not be available.

 Below these buttons is the Quick Field Calculation bar (enabled only in